OGRECave/ogre/Docs/src/high-level-programs.md

 ## Buffers in Mesh Shaders {#GLSL-Mesh-Shaders}

 With mesh shaders the input assembly stage is skipped and hence the vertex attributes are not available.
-Instead, %Ogre will bind the vertex buffers as SSBOs to a binding point defined by the Ogre::VertexBufferBinding index.
+Instead, %Ogre will bind the vertex buffers as SSBOs to a binding point defined by the Ogre::VertexBufferBinding index, offset by 3.

 In the shader you can access the buffer as follows: